 Offer Discount Codes

 Discount codes can be a great way to reduce shopping cart abandonment.
-Customers who see a discount code are more likely to complete their purchase, as they don’t want to miss out on the savings.
+Customers that see a promotional code are more inclined to complete the transaction since they don’t want to lose the discounts.

 You can display discount codes in many ways, such as on your checkout page or in abandoned cart emails.
-You can also offer discounts to clients who sign up for the email list.
+Customers that sign up for your email list can receive exclusive discounts.

 Discount codes are a great way to reduce cart abandonment and increase sales.
-However, you should only offer discounts if you can afford to do so and if it’s a good return on investment.
-Otherwise, you may end up losing money on your offers.
+However, discounts should only be provided if they result in a profitable return on investment and are practical for the company.
+If not, your promotions could end up losing you money.

 Add Social Proof Signals

 Do not underestimate the influence of social proof – potential customers usually tend to check the actions of others on the site.
 Moreover, they lean on these actions to make their own decisions.
 If your brand fails to provide enough social proof, the customers will find it hard to trust you.
 Social proof signals can efficiently boost your credibility via user-generated content.
-It comes in the form of testimonials, reviews, ratings and more.
+It’s presented in a variety of formats, including reviews, ratings, and testimonies.

 You can effectively use social media channels to demonstrate your customer trust – tweets, Facebook ads and comments, and Instagram posts will share current customer thoughts and tell the potential audience about the base use cases and the number of successful deals and sales.
 Make your customers speak for you via social proof signals – a proven way to reduce cart abandonment.